 D. Florida Department of Environmental Protection.

-The Florida Department of Environmental Protection (DEP) is authorized pursuant to Section 373 026, Florida Statutes, to collect data on and classify surface waters and groundwater, to share information on the use and conservation of water, to be involved in coastal area management and to monitor the disposal of hazardous wastes.
+The Florida Department of Environmental Protection (DEP) is authorized pursuant to coastal area management and to monitor the disposal of hazardous wastes.
 The monitoring of hazardous wastes is performed in conjunction with the Department of Health and Rehabilitative Services.